connerdekok/New_York_Weather/README.md

  HTML and CSS.

 ### Conclusion-
   This weather data analysis project provides a clear overview of historical weather trends for Albany, New York focusing on key metrics like precipitation, snow depth, and snowfall.
 Through data cleaning, grouping by month and year, and visualization, it becomes possible to better understand how the weather has evolved over time, particularly in the winter months.
 The visualizations make it easy to identify patterns and fluctuations, offering insights into broader weather trends.

+  Rapid temperature and precipitation changes like observing trends of more intense snowfall some years ad then reduced in others could be isolated incidents attributed to natural climate cylces, but also could be evidence of climate change.
+It's important to observe the data and trends over long periods of time to see if weather pattern changes are isolated events or indicative of a long term change.
+The more years of data that is collected and analyzed, the easier it will be to detect long term changes.

 ### Presentation-